tsgsOFFICIAL/tsgsBot/README.md

 This is where I track planned features, improvements, and experiments for tsgsBot.
 Feel free to open issues/discussions if something here excites you or if you'd like to help!

 ### High Priority

+- [ ] Refactor reminder system to use a persistent state, from the database.
 - [ ] Refactor reminder system to use a proper scheduler instead of in-memory timers.
+- [ ] Refactor giveaways system to use a proper scheduler instead of in-memory timers.
+- [ ] Refactor poll system to use a proper scheduler instead of in-memory timers.

 ### Nice-to-Have